 If you need access to borrow money quickly, then OneMain Financial makes it simple.
 You can apply online or through one of its branches located nationwide.
 If you’re approved by noon, you could receive your cash the same day, making it a great option when you’re in a pinch and need money fast.
 And unlike payday lenders, you’ll pay much less in interest rates and you’ll have flexible repayment terms to align with your budget.

 However, OneMain has higher rates compared to lenders like LightStream, but borrowers don’t need great credit to qualify.
 Furthermore, in order to complete the loan approval process, applicants must visit a branch in person to sign the final documents.

 TD Bank – Best for next-day funding

 Normally, when you need to borrow money fast you’ll pay for it in higher interest rates.
-However, TD Bank’s express personal loans offer some of the lowest interest rates available, where if you have excellent credit you can receive a rate as low as 6.99%.
+However, TD Bank’s express personal loans offer some of the lowest interest rates available, they range from 6.99%–18.99%.
 This, coupled with the flexible loan amounts and repayment terms make TD Bank a smart choice for when you need money fast but don’t want to have to pay a higher total loan cost.